juadiegaitan/waldronlab.github.io/usegit.md

 Git is a popular and powerful tool for software development and reproducible research.

-Learning `git` can be a bit of a challenge.
+Learning `Git` can be a bit of a challenge.

-There are several online tutorials that show you how to get started using `git`.
+There are several online tutorials that show you how to get started using `Git`.

-For a quick way to get started, have a look at the tutorial on YouTube:
+For a quick way to get started, have a look at the tutorial on [YouTube](https://www.youtube.com):

 * [GitHub in RStudio](https://www.youtube.com/embed/uHYcDQDbMY8)